 Michael L. Voight

-Dr. Voight has lectured extensively at various conferences, symposiums, and congresses both nationally and internationally on a variety of orthopedic and sportsmedicine topics.
-He is one of the Titleist Performance Institute Level 2 & 3 Medical co-course directors.
-Dr. Voight actively resides on the editorial boards of several different journals and is the Editor-in-Chief of the North American Journal of Sports Physical Therapy.
-He has authored numerous papers, textbook chapters on various sportsmedicine topics, and has written three textbooks on functional exercise.
-During his career, he has been award the Distinguished Educator Award from the Sports Physical Therapy Section three times and 2010 was presented with the lifetime excellence in education award.
-In 2008 the SPTS awarded Dr. Voight with the SPTS highest honor, the lifetime achievement award and in 2010 was elected into the SPTS Hall of Fame.
+Dr. Voight has lectured extensively at various conferences, symposiums, and congresses both nationally and internationally having given over 650 professional presentations on a variety of orthopedic and sports medicine topics.
+Dr. Voight is a principle reviewer for the prestigious American Journal of Sports Medicine and actively resides on the editorial boards of several different journals.
+He played an instrumental role in the development of the North American Journal of Sports Physical Therapy and is currently the Editor-in-Chief of the International Journal of Sports Physical Therapy.
+He has authored over 70 papers, textbook chapters on various topics, and has written three textbooks on functional exercise.
+In 1996, 2000, and 2009 he received the Distinguished Educator Award from the Sports Physical Therapy Section making him the only person to have received this award multiple times.
+Dr. Voight was honored again in 2010, when he was presented the inaugural SPTS “Lifetime Excellence in Education” award.